emperormoth03/reproducible-research_homework/README.md

 So our estimated values for beta (exponent) is 1.515, and our estimated value for alpha (scaling factor) is 1182

-The calculated values match the values presented in the paper for dsDNA viruses
+The calculated values match the values presented in the paper by (Cui et al. 2014) for dsDNA viruses

 ![image](https://github.com/user-attachments/assets/de47b524-df91-4c53-8b53-2cd75d8f4d01)

+> **From Cui, Jie, Timothy E. Schlub, and Edward C. Holmes.
+"An allometric relationship between the genome length and virion volume of viruses."
+Journal of virology 88.11 (2014): 6403-6410.**

 d.
 The following code is to produce a recreation of the plot log(Virion volume) against log(Genome length) for question d.